-Choose who can access and use your Base44 app.
-You can keep your app invite-only, limit access to workspace members, or open it to anyone.
-Assign roles to give each person the right level of access.
-By default, every app includes two roles:- Admin: Can manage users, settings, and permissions.
+Use visibility settings to keep your app invite only, limit access to workspace members, or open it to anyone.
+Then assign roles so each person has the right level of access.

 - Click Overview.